kwingfi24/Engineering_4_Notebook/README.md

 ### Reflection

-I found a bunch of new ways to do things such as the replicate and offsets.
-I'm glad that there were a lot of mates in this because I've always struggled with the assembly sides of things.
+In this assignment I found a lot of new tools, ways to do things, and practice with assemblies.
+After being introduced to Onshape last year, but not getting a whole bunch of practice with it, I feel a lot more confident after this assignment.
+I learned how to use new tool such as the replicate and offsets.
+I also got to do more things in the #d side of onshape like bending the board and adding holes using the hole tool.
+After the different part making, the assembly side of things was also very educational for me.
+I've always sturggled with mates and after this assignment, I feel a bit better about mates.